-Kishore Kumar was the youngest brother of Ashok Kumar.
-Ashok Kumar were four siblings.
-Ashok Kumar was the eldest among the siblings followed by sister Sati Devi.
-Anoop Kumar was almost 16 years younger than Ashok Kumar and Kishore was 18 years younger than the elder Kumar.
+Kishore Kumar was Ashok Kumar’s youngest brother.
+Ashok Kumar had four siblings.
+He was the eldest, followed by his sister Sati Devi.
+Anoop Kumar was almost 16 years younger than Ashok Kumar, and Kishore was 18 years younger than the elder Kumar.

 Sita Devi was the mother of Rono Mukherjee, actor Joy Mukherjee, Dev Mukherjee, Shomu Mukherjee (father of Kajol and Tanisha), Shubhir Mukherjee, and Shibani Mukherjee.